310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru sideeye %}
 Hmph.
-I ended up getting separated from the people who could *properly* talk seriously with you, alright?
+I ended up getting separated from the people who could *properly* have a serous talk with you, alright?

 So I had to be the one to say it.
 You would’ve gotten away if I didn’t deal with you the moment I found you.